Persona 3 The Movie: No. 4, Winter of Rebirth

-Persona 3 The Movie: #4 Winter of Rebirth (劇場版「ペルソナ3」第4章, Gekijōban Perusona 3 Dai Yon Shō) is a 2016 Japanese animated film and the fourth installment in a film series based on the Persona 3 video game by Atlus.
+Persona 3 The Movie: #4 Winter of Rebirth (劇場版「ペルソナ3」第4章, Gekijōban Perusona 3 Dai Yon Shō) is a 2016 Japanese animated film and the fourth and final installment in a film series based on the Persona 3 video game by Atlus.
 It is based on the original story by Atlus and distributed by Aniplex.
 The film is directed by Tomohisa Taguchi and written by Jun Kumagai.
 It stars voice actors Akira Ishida, Megumi Toyoguchi, Kōsuke Toriumi, Rie Tanaka, Hikaru Midorikawa, Mamiko Noto, Maaya Sakamoto, Megumi Ogata and Kazuya Nakai.